cgroll/ModernPortfolioTheory/README.md

 - Follow link to the "set up git" webpage: https://github.com/cgroll/ModernPortfolioTheory.git
 - press "Download Github for Windows": this will also install git together with a git shell
-- install "Github for Windows": set username and email, so that your commits can be tracked back to you
+- install "Github for Windows": set username and email, so that your commits can be tracked back to you (for issues for when your commits are not correctly contributed to you, see: https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile#which-contributions-are-counted)

 ## Fork Main Repository